bu-cisl/wgpu-ssnp/README.md

    - Resolution
    - Refractive index
    - Illumination mode
-3. Run the model to generate a reconstruction
+3. Run the model to generate a simulated measurement
 4. Download the output tensor as a numpy file (optional)

 A sample input file is provided: [**input.tiff**](https://github.com/bu-cisl/wgpu-idt/blob/main/input.tiff)